microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 > **NOTE:**
 >  Other parts of the Microsoft Power Platform can benefit from a similar approach.
 For example, a citizen developer might implement business logic in a low code manner through Microsoft Power Automate and Robotic Process Automation, then utilize Web APIs to integrate other services into this logic.
 You can also build chatbots with Microsoft Power Virtual Agents that combine AI capabilities with data and services exposed through Web APIs.

 Fusion Development with Power Apps is about combining the worlds of the citizen developer, the professional developer, and the other parties instrumental in building and using applications to further the objectives of the business.
-A citizen developer can express the business need quickly by building a Power App, and work with a professional developer to *fill in the gaps*.
+A citizen developer can express the business need quickly by building an app, and work with a professional developer to *fill in the gaps*.
 End users can provide feedback on missing functionality and any changes required.
 The whole process is highly iterative, perhaps more so than many other Agile processes, with the velocity of possibly several iterations a day.

 > **NOTE:**
 >  Gartner describes *digital fusion teams* as "distributed and multidisciplinary digital business teams that blend technology and other types of domain expertise.
 At least 84% of companies and 59% of government entities have fusion teams."
 (Source: 2019 Gartner Digital Business Teams Survey)